kodecocodes/i9t/swift-2/swift-2.markdown

 Since you wrote a protocol extension for `StringValidator` that provides a default implementation of `func validate(string: String) -> (valid: Bool, errors: [StringValidationError])` the definition of this implementation is very basic.

-1. Provide a property to set the character set for the starts with rule
+1. A character set for the starts with rule
-2. Provide another set for the ends with rule
+2. A character set for the ends with rule
 3. Create an array with both rules for `validationRules` which the `StringValidator` protocol requires

 Now give your new validator a try!